Saint Othmar: Veneration

 Othmar's cult began to spread soon after his death, and next to Maurice and Gall, he is one of the most popular saint in Switzerland.
 In 769 his body was transferred to the monastery of St. Gall.
 As the weather was very hot, when the men rowed his body over the lake, they became extremely thirsty.
 Legends say that the only barrel of wine they had left did not become empty, regardless of how much they drank.
 Therefore, the wine barrel became one of his attributes.

 His cult was officially recognized in 864 by Solomon I (bishop of Constance).
 In 867 he was solemnly entombed in the new church of St. Othmar at St. Gall.
 His feast is celebrated on 16 November.
 He is represented in art as a Benedictine abbot, generally holding a little barrel in his hand, an allusion to the alleged miracle, that a barrel of Othmar never became empty, no matter how much he took from it to give to the poor.

 Legacy

 St. Gallen Cathedral is dedicated to Gall and Othmar.
-St. Othmar chapel on Werd island was erected in his memory.
+In the 10th century, St. Othmar chapel on Werd island was erected in his memory.

+There is a church named for St. Othmar in Mödling, Austria.
+The Pro-Cathedral of St. Mary in Bismarck, North Dakota holds a reliquary containing some relics of St. Othmar.

+The Swiss team handball club TSV St. Otmar St. Gallen is named after him.